 Therefore \cref{defn:picgroup} is a generalisation of \cref{defn:tradpicgroup}.
 We also remark that by \cite[Thm.
 4.10]{HansonIgusa2021}, the picture group $G(A)$ is isomorphic to the fundamental group of $\Bcal \Cfrak(A)$.
-We conclude by applying the theory developed in the previous sections to obtain a new algebra for which the classifying space of the $\tau$-cluster morphism category is a $K(\pi,1)$ space for its picture group.
+We conclude by applying the theory developed in the previous sections to obtain a large class of algebras admitting a faithful functor.